Elena' s AI Blog

 In his post How to Choose an Activation Function for Deep Learning, Jason Brownlee describes the general practice in choosing the activation function for hidden and output layers of ANNs.
 For selecting the activation function for hidden layers, ReLU activation function is helpful for network types of Multilayer Perceptron and Convolutional Neural Networks.
 In contrast, Recurrent Neural Networks can be used with Tanh or Sigmoid activation functions.
 The output layer’s activation function depends on the task we are solving.
 For instance, we can use Linear Activation with regression tasks, or SoftMax.

-Applications and APIs
+ANN Applications and Cloud Vision APIs

+An artificial neural network is a layered, weight-based machine learning model that learns non-linear decision boundaries, which makes it the foundational architecture of modern deep learning.
 To sum up, ANNs allow the creation of robust algorithms for efficient classification and other artificial intelligence tasks.
 For instance, image recognition and classification of objects are applications of ANNs.
 Deep Neural Networks are particularly successful in problems such as face recognition or detecting abnormalities in medical images (Image Recognition with Deep Neural Networks and its Use Cases).
 At the moment, we can use out-of-box cloud-based machine learning solutions, for instance, Vision API for facial and natural landmarks detection, logos, and explicit content, and AutoML Vision by Google for image annotations (Image Recognition APIs: Google, Amazon, IBM, Microsoft, and more).

 Did you like this post?
 Please let me know if you have any comments or suggestions.